Cutting to The Heart of the Matter

 Jesus also makes it clear that what we do comes from our hearts.
 He says that “out of the overflow of the heart the mouth speaks” (Matthew 12:34) and indicates a good tree brings forth good fruit, but a bad tree brings forth bad fruit (v.
 35).

-BIG IDEA: Discipleship is not about behavior modification; it’s about heart transformation.
+THE BIG IDEA: Christianity is not about behavior modification; it’s about heart transformation.

 We already know that no man fails on purpose, and you have no doubt known men like Lou.
-They learn to look like a man who is walking with Christ, but their hearts are not being transformed from the inside out.
+On the outside, they look like a man who is walking with Christ, but their hearts are not being transformed from the inside out.
 After years of conforming to other people’s expectations, a temptation or crisis comes along and they decide to do what they really want to do.

 True Obedience Flows From a Heart of Faith

 As we’ve said, in our experience working with churches, the most meaningful change takes place in the context of relationships.
 Most of what it means to be a disciple is caught, not taught.
-Men’s hearts change as they “do life” together with other men.
-Many men have no real friends.
-Yet all men need someone who truly wants the best for them.
+Men’s hearts change as they go through life together.
 This is why we say that discipleship looks like intentional spiritual friendship.
+And yet, many men have no close friends.
+So the first question to ask as a leader is, “How can I get him connected in authentic ways with other men?”

-When you work with a man, consider these questions: “How can I help his faith in God to grow?”
-“How can I help him understand even more fully that his hope is only in God?”
+Then, instead of focusing on his behavior, consider these questions: “How can I help his faith and trust in God grow?”
+“How can I help him understand even more fully that his hope is only in God and not in his own strength?”
 “How can I help him develop a deeper love for Jesus Christ?”
 A heart filled with faith, hope, and love leads to a righteous, obedient love.

 Cursed is the one who trusts in man, who depends on flesh for his strength and whose heart turns away from the Lord.
 He will be like a bush in the wastelands; he will not see prosperity when it comes, He will dwell in the parched places of the desert, in a sand land where no one lives.
 But blessed is the man who trusts in the Lord, whose confidence is in him.
 He will be like a tree planted by the water that sends out its roots by the stream.
 It does not fear when heat comes; its leaves are always green.
 It has no worries in a year of drought and never fails to bear fruit.
 (Jeremiah 17:5-8)

-As leaders, when we create a culture in our churches where God can transform men’s hearts, we’ll find more and more men moving beyond being involved in our ministry for what they can get.
-We’ll have men who desire to help other men experience what God has done for them.
+As leaders, when we create a culture in our churches where God can transform men’s hearts in the context of intentional spiritual friendships with others, we’ll find more and more men moving beyond being involved in our ministry out of duty or for what they can get.
+Instead, we’ll have men who desire to help other men experience what God has done for them.

-Here are a few resources that you can use to help disciple your men: Accountability Cards (great for starting out), Books by the Box (books for small groups), Devotions for the Man in the Mirror, our Man in the Mirror Bible Study (videos, handouts, and transcripts for you and your men), or Jumpstart Your Ministry to Men with the GO BOX.
+Here are a few resources that you can use to help get your men discussing real things together: Accountability Cards (great for starting out), Books by the Box (books for small groups), our Man in the Mirror Bible Study (videos, handouts, and transcripts for you and your men), or Jumpstart Your Ministry to Men with the GO BOX.